Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Introduction

 Our main contributions are:

-$\bullet$ We introduce deep super ReLU networks for approximating functions in Sobolev spaces measured by norms in $W^{m,p}$ for $m\ge 2$, where ReLU is the predominant activation function in our DNNs, and the square of ReLU only appears at the end of the DNNs.
-This enhances the smoothness of DNNs while preserving a straightforward network structure without intricate composition formulas.
+$\bullet$ We introduce deep super ReLU networks for approximating functions in Sobolev spaces, measured by norms in $W^{m,p}$ for $m \ge 2$.
+In our DNNs, ReLU is the predominant activation function, with the square of ReLU appearing only in the final layers.
+This approach enhances the smoothness of the DNNs while maintaining a simple network structure without intricate composition formulas.

 $\bullet$ We estimate the upper bound of the VC-dimension of higher-order derivatives of DNNs.
 By utilizing our estimation of the VC-dimension, we demonstrate the optimality of our DNN approximation, as measured by Sobolev norms.